Low Histamine Diet Plan

 Make sure you are drinking clean water, though.
 There can be toxins hiding in your drinking water that can trigger your mast cells!

-I also recommend drinking herbal teas.
+We also recommend drinking herbal teas.
 Not only can this provide you with a boost of flavor and enjoyment, but fresh herbs have lots of health benefits, too.

 Many freshly picked herbal teas have histamine lower properties